 Vegetables, whole grains, legumes and fruits!

 Between all the traveling and owning an Italian restaurant, this sort of eating can be difficult for me.
 When immersing myself into a culture it’s really hard to pass up on things like a large plate of crunchy wiener schnitzel in Vienna or a hot lampredotto sandwich in Florence.
 Plus, being around homemade creamy pesto gnocchi and bone-in grilled pork chops all day at my restaurant ain’t helping the situation (or my waistline).
 So, when I had the opportunity to take the Purple Carrot 30-Day Veggie Dinner Challenge, I jumped at it.
 It was a chance to focus on eating healthier with a company who specializes in nourishing your body with wholesome foods.
+It was bound to be a tasty food experience.

 What is Purple Carrot?